 Discussions on marine litter and microplastics highlighted the role of partnerships in promoting initiatives to address plastic pollution in oceans, seas, and rivers and to incentivize recycling.
 At the same time, participants recognized the need for better coordination and monitoring and evaluation.

 The session on e-waste underscored that the COVID-19 pandemic had revealed society's reliance on electronic products.
-This, participants said, brings to the fore the importance of using a circular economy approach to address the sustainable management of e-waste.
-They noted the lack of sufficient data to fully understand the problem, and recognized that part of the solution will be to change consumer habits and expectations.
+This, participants said, brings to the fore the importance of

 In This Issue